 The Irish car bomb

-The Irish car bomb drink is a highly controversial Irish cocktail which draws its name from its "bomb shot" style but also the lethal car bombings throughout Northern Ireland's Troubles from 1969 as well as after the conflict.
+The Irish car bomb drink is a highly controversial Irish cocktail that draws its name from its "bomb shot" style but also from the lethal car bombings throughout Northern Ireland's Troubles from 1969 as well as after the conflict.